 Soft inquiries, meanwhile, won’t affect your credit score.
-These are what happens when you check your own report or a lender offers preapproval.
+These happen when you check your own report or a lender offers preapproval.

 14. Apply for any new credit accounts or loans within a short period

-Most people apply for several of the same types of loans — car loans, installment loans, etc. — at the same time.
+Most people apply for several of the same types of loans — car loans, installment loans, etc. — simultaneously.
 This lets them compare different lenders and find the best interest rates and loan terms.
 However, this could result in multiple hard inquiries, which could be a red flag to prospective lenders.

-This system doesn’t work for all loans or credit card applications, though.
+However, this system doesn’t work for all loans or credit card applications.